 Postpartum Depression – Signs and Symptoms

+At The OB/GYN Group of Austin, we are committed to providing our patients with premier expertise in obstetrics and gynecology.
+With this month being Mental Health Awareness Month and there being increasing stress on mental health since quarantine, we wanted to discuss postpartum depression.
 Postpartum depression is a serious illness that women should not be afraid to talk about.
 We encourage you to become informed on the signs and symptoms of postpartum depression and reach out to your doctor if you believe you may be experiencing these symptoms.

 What is Postpartum Depression?